Israel Youth Award: A Programme for everyone

 The founder of the Programme, the Duke of Edinburgh, believed that every young person, anywhere around the world, at the right age, has the potential to participate in the Award and to complete the Levels successfully.
 A mental or physical ability or social circumstances should not be an obstacle.
 That is why the Programme is equally open to all.
 The criteria of Award receipt, after successful completion of one of the Levels, are individual effort and self-improvement.

 Progress is measured only against one's personal capabilities and objectives; meaning, this is a non-competitive program of individual challenge.

 The Award Programme can be adjusted so it would match individual discrepancies in abilities, focus of interests and life circumstances.
 As a result, the Programme provides a special opportunity for young people with special needs to be equal in rights and mandates, next to their healthy peers.
 Perhaps this principle of universality is the most important factor in the immense success of the International Award Programme all across the world.

-One should note that the basic structure and the philosophy of the Award Programme has not changed since its inception in 1956.
+The basic structure and the philosophy of the Award Programme has not changed since its inception in 1956.
 Only specific details within the frame were modified, naturally due to the accumulated experience and for the purpose of maintaining the relevance of the Programme, in terms of its ability to fulfill the changing needs of young people today.